FAQ

 Market participant can submit orders within following products:

-• standard hourly order
+• standard hourly order with a period length of 60 minutes

-• linked block order,
+• Hourly block products:

 • flexible hourly block order,

-• exclusive group of simple block orders.
+• exclusive group of simple block orders with a period length of 60 minutes.

 Standard order is product in XMtrade®/ISOT.
-It is classified as hourly product.

 Simple order is product in XMtrade®/ISOT.
 It is classified as block product.